Data protection

 How can I delete my data or prevent data storage?

 First, open the Instagram app.
-On your profile page, go down and click on "Help Center".
-You are now on the company's website.
-On the webpage, click "Manage Account" and then click "Delete Your Account".
+On your profile page, scroll down and click on "Help Center."
+This will take you to the company's website.
+On the website, click on "Manage Account" and then "Delete Your Account."

-As already mentioned above, Instagram stores your data primarily via cookies.
+As mentioned above, Instagram primarily stores your data via cookies.
 You can manage, deactivate or delete these cookies in your browser.
-Management always works a bit differently depending on your browser.
-Under the "Cookies" section you will find the relevant links to the relevant instructions for the most popular browsers.
+Depending on your browser, the management always works a little differently.
+Under the "Cookies" section you will find the relevant links to the respective instructions for the most popular browsers.

-If you have agreed that your data can be processed and stored by integrated social media elements, this consent is the legal basis for data processing (Article 6 (1) (a) GDPR) .
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
-6 Para.
-1 lit. f GDPR) in quick and effective communication with you or other customers and business partners.
+If you have consented that your data can be processed and stored through integrated social media elements, this consent is considered the legal basis for data processing (Art.
+6 para.
+1 lit. a GDPR) .
+In principle, your data will also be processed on the basis of our legitimate interest (Art.
+6 para.
+1 lit. f GDPR) on fast and good communication with you or other customers and business partners.
 However, we only use the integrated social media elements if you have given your consent.
-Most social media platforms also set cookies on your browser to store data.
-We therefore recommend that you read our privacy statement on cookies carefully and consult the privacy statement or cookie policy of the relevant service provider.
+Most social media platforms also set cookies in your browser to store data.
+We therefore recommend that you read our privacy policy on cookies carefully and view the privacy statement or cookie policy of the respective service provider.

 Instagram and Facebook also process data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

 Facebook uses standard contractual clauses approved by the EU Commission (= Art.
 46. Para.
-2 and 3 GDPR).
-These clauses oblige Facebook to comply with EU data protection standards when processing relevant data outside of the EU.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the clauses here: https://germany.representation.ec.europa.eu/index_de .
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+These clauses oblige Facebook to comply with the EU data protection level when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses here, among other places: https://germany.representation.ec.europa.eu/index_de .

 you can learn more about Instagram’s data policies.